-There are Alpha specific, nonstandard decc\$setjmp and decc\$fast_longjmp functions.
-To use these nonstandard functions instead of the standard ones, a program must be compiled with FAST SETJMP or UNIX_SETJMP macros defined.
+The C RTL provides nonstandard decc\$setjmp and decc\$fast_longjmp functions for Alpha and Integrity server systems.
+To use these nonstandard functions instead of the standard ones, a program must be compiled with FAST SETJMP or UNIX SETJMP macros defined.

 Unlike the standard longjmp function, the decc\$fast_longjmp function does not convert its second argument from 0 to 1.
-After a call to decc\$fast_longjmp, a corresponding setjmp function returns with the exact value of the second argument specified in the decc\$fast_longjmp call.
+After a call to decc\$fast longjmp, a corresponding setjmp function returns with the exact value of the second argument specified in the decc\$fast_longjmp call.